 Could Be Better

-At 52 dB, the Hisense is the loudest unit in our lineup, though reviewers generally find the noise acceptable for basement and utility-area use.
-It is comparable to a moderate refrigerator hum, and several reviewers note that it fades into background noise quickly.
-The unit includes a 24-hour timer, auto-defrost for operation in cooler spaces, and caster wheels for easier repositioning.
+At 48 dB, the Hisense runs at a comfortable noise level — quieter than many 50-pint competitors and well within the range reviewers describe as acceptable for finished living spaces.
+The unit includes a 24-hour timer, auto-defrost for operation in cooler spaces, and auto-restart after power outages.
 The bucket capacity is generous, and the water-full indicator and auto-shutoff provide peace of mind if you do run it without a drain hose.

 What We Like